xunzi/hetzner-cloud-api/README.md

 You can generate a token in the Hetzner web gui under "Access -> API Tokens"

-This is really unfinished, if you want a more complete solution https://github.com/elsyms/hetznercloud-py looks promising.
+This is really unfinished, especially with regards to error handling and informative output.
+If you want a more complete solution https://github.com/elsyms/hetznercloud-py looks promising.